RobinTail/express-zod-api/README.md

 [Quick start example](#set-up-config) above, assuming that in most cases you will want to enable this feature.
 See [MDN article](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for more information.

-In addition to being a boolean, `cors` can also be assigned a function that provides custom headers.
+In addition to being a boolean, `cors` can also be assigned a function that overrides default CORS headers.
 That function has several parameters and can be asynchronous.

 ```typescript
 import { createConfig } from "express-zod-api";